RishabhK12/RxMind/docs/privacy-policy.md

 ## How Your Data Is Used

 We use your information solely to:
-- Extract and organize information from discharge papers
+- Extract and organize information from documents
 - Create and manage tasks, medications, and reminders
 - Display summaries, checklists, and recovery progress
 - Support core app functionality and performance